mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 For sake of example, chat does not have any internal protocol or authentication - it just broadcasts messages to all participants.

 Yes, that's it.
-I omitted Tornado initialization and imports though.
 It does not matter if client does not support WebSocket transport and SockJS fill fall-back to long-polling transport - developer will write code once and sockjs-tornado abstracts protocol differences.

 Logic is pretty simple as well:

- - For every incoming SockJS connection, sockjs-tornado will create new instance of the connection class
+ - For every incoming SockJS connection, sockjs-tornado will create new instance of the connection class and call *on_open*
  - In *on_open*, handler will broadcast to all chat participants that someone joined and add *self* to the participants set
- - If something is received from the client, *on_message* will be called and message will be broadcasted to all participants
+ - If something was received from the client, *on_message* will be called and message will be broadcasted to all participants
  - If client disconnects, *on_close* will remove him from the set and broadcast that he left

 Full example, with client side, can be found [here](https://github.com/mrjoes/sockjs-tornado/blob/master/examples/chat/chat.py).